Park Hall Hotel shuts down with staff told to reapply for their jobs and new owners planning to house asylum seekers

 Staff were expected to receive their final pay today.

-Serco, which has the Government contract for housing asylum seekers in the North West, told the Post it does not provide comment on individual hotels it is using to accommodate asylum seekers.
+Serco, which has the Government contract for housing asylum seekers in the North West, told the Post it does not provide comment on individual hotels it is using to accommodate them.

 A Serco spokesman said: "This is for the safety and wellbeing of the people in our care given some of the activities of far right groups who have targeted them over the past months."

+The Post understands that Serco has agreed a three-month contract with the hotel, but this has not been confirmed by the company or the new hotel owners.

-Instead, the company issued a 'general statement' in response to our Park Hall Hotel enquiry.
+Instead, Serco issued a 'general statement' in response to our Park Hall Hotel enquiry.

 Jenni Halliday, Serco’s Contract Director for Asylum Accommodation Services, said: "With the significant increases in the number of people arriving in the UK we have been faced with no alternative but to temporarily accommodate some asylum seekers in hotels.